james-cranley/Python30/README.md

            <img src="./screenshots/mac_conda_install_4.png" alt="Update shell profile">
          </details>

-      5. It will conclude by saying:
+      5. It will chug along for another minute and then conclude by saying:

          ```bash
          ==> For changes to take effect, close and re-open your current shell. <==